acn3to/acn3to/readme-en.md

 <a href="https://app.daily.dev/acn3to"><img src="https://api.daily.dev/devcards/641090bda2d04b858cad0e0a324174e3.png?r=sx5" width="300" align="right" alt="Arnaldo Neto's Dev Card"/></a>

-Mad about travelling and trails, DJ, fond of technology and enthusiastic about its infinite possibilities.

-I started my journey in the digital world in 2011, specializing in Web Design with Adobe Dreamweaver, Fireworks and Flash and, vector illustration using Adobe Illustrator.
-Over the years, I also invested my time in music production, but it was in software development where I found my true passion.
+Traveller, passionate about trails and fascinated by the potential of technology, I delved into the digital world in 2011, initially focusing on Web Design using tools like Adobe Dreamweaver, Fireworks, and Flash, and unleashing my creativity with vector illustrations in Adobe Illustrator.
+However, it was in software development where I discovered my true passion.

-Currently, I am a Full Stack web developer who loves creating innovative and efficient solutions with JavaScript, TypeScript, React, Next.js, Node.js, and SQL.
-I can create amazing user interfaces and develop secure and scalable servers, databases, APIs, and web services.

 <h3>More about me</h3>